abhijeet-saxena/rentalcars/README.md

 -   To run the Dev Server, run `npm start` this will spin up a local dev server on [localhost:3000](localhost:3000) with HMR enabled
 -   For optimised production build , run `npm run build`
 -   You can serve this project from `/build` directory
+-   To run the test cases, run `npm test`

 ## Project Folder Structure